Roosevelt, Utah

 Roosevelt is a city in Duchesne County, Utah, United States.
-The population was 6,046 at the 2010 census, with an estimated population of 7,070 in 2018.
+The population was 6,747 at the 2020 census, an increase of 701 (11.6%) from the 6,046 counted in the 2010 census.

 The proper pronunciation of the city's name /ˈroʊzəvɛlt/ ROH-zə-velt is based on how President Theodore Roosevelt pronounced his name: according to the man himself, "pronounced as if it was spelled 'Rosavelt.'"

+Roosevelt is home to a regional campus location of Utah State University.

 Geography

 The city is on the eastern edge of Duchesne County, adjacent to the border with Uintah County.
 The town of Ballard borders Roosevelt to the east.
 U.S. Routes 40 and 191 pass through Roosevelt as Main Street, leading east 30 mi to Vernal and west 28 mi to Duchesne.

 According to the United States Census Bureau, the city of Roosevelt has a total area of 14.4 sqkm, all land.

 Climate

 According to the Köppen Climate Classification system, Roosevelt has a cold semi-arid climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded in Roosevelt was 105 F on July 18, 1998, while the coldest temperature recorded was -47 F on February 6, 1989.